 - Cyanosis (turns the skin blue and pale due to insufficient supply of oxygen to the lungs)

 - Thick mucus that is streaked with blood in very severe cases

 - Shortness of breath and breathing difficulty even with mild physical activity

 - Tightness and soreness of the entire chest and severe pain with each cough

 - Fatigue and lethargy

-If you suspect that your child has bronchitis, do see a paediatrician to confirm the diagnosis.
+If you suspect that your child has bronchitis, see a paediatrician immediately to confirm the diagnosis.

-Bronchitis can be diagnosed in a child with a simple few tests.
-The tests are as mentioned below:
+Bronchitis can be diagnosed in an infant with a simple few tests.

 Generally, children with bronchitis make a rattling, wheezing sound that emanates from their lungs when they breathe and cough.